andrewrk/groovebasin/README.md

 Run it on a server connected to your main speakers.
 Guests can connect with their laptops, tablets, and phones, and play and share music.

+Groove Basin is undergoing heavy restructuring.
+Some features are disabled while they are being rebuilt.

 ## Features

 * Lightning-fast, responsive UI.
 You can hardly tell that the music server is